raccrompton/BookBuilder/README.md

 <!-- INSTALLATION -->
 ### Installation
+This can seem difficult if you're not a programmer, but don't worry.
+It should only take about 5-10 minutes to get going.

 1. To get it working, you'll need to install an IDE (try VSCode) and Python.
 You can find them here: https://code.visualstudio.com/ and https://www.python.org/downloads/